Student Centers’ Policies

 - A Reservation Agreement is the contract between the Student Centers, and agent of Rutgers University, and the sponsoring organization, department, or client.
 The agreement lists the dates, times, venue spaces, equipment, services or other event related details requested by customer and agreed to be provided by the Student Centers.
 The Reservation Agreement takes effect is at the time reservation is first requested and accept in writing by the Meetings and Events Office.
 Submitting a request for space does not constitute agreement to use space.
 The Meetings and Events Office must issue a Reservation Agreement accepting the reservation in order for the request to be recognized by the Student Centers.

-- University departments and student organizations charging a fee for programs and events including donations and sales are charged Student Centers room rent.
-Student organizations fundraising for charitable organizations may have the room rent waived if they provide documentation before the event documenting that 100% of the proceeds will be given to a charitable organization.
+- Student organizations and university departments charging a fee for programs and events including donations and sales are charged the full applicable room rental rate.
+Student organizations fundraising for charitable organization may have the room rent waived if they provide documentation before the event verifying that 100% of the proceeds will be given to a charitable organization.

-- All groups are charged for labor, equipment, overtime, and extension of hours.
+- All groups are charged for equipment, overtime, extension of hours, and any other additions.

 - The Student Centers’ reserve the right to deny space usage to a group or event if the event scope is beyond the physical or technical abilities of our staff, facilities, or if security concerns cannot be addressed with reasonable staffing coverage.

 - Reservation requests may also be denied if the organization or event is in conflict with University policies or regulations.